scorpion-26/gBar/README.md

  This will override the default behaviour.
 If you have sass installed, you can modify the scss file and then regenerate the css file accordingly.
 Else modify the css file directly.

-### The Audio widget doesn't open
+### The Audio/Bluetooth widget doesn't open
-Delete /tmp/gBar__audio.
+Delete ```/tmp/gBar__audio```/```/tmp/gBar__bluetooth```.
-This happens, when you kill the widget before it closes automatically after a few seconds.
+This happens, when you kill the widget before it closes properly (Automatically after a few seconds for the audio widget, or the close button for the bluetooth widget).
+Ctrl-C in the terminal (SIGINT) is fine though.

 ### CPU Temperature is wrong / Lock doesn't work / Exiting WM does not work
 See *Configuration for your system*

 ### The icons are not showing!
 Please install a Nerd Font from https://www.nerdfonts.com (I use Caskaydia Cove NF), and change style.css/style.scss accordingly (Refer to 'I want to customize the colors' for that).
-You _will_ a Nerd Font with version 2.3.0 or newer (For more details see [this comment](https://github.com/scorpion-26/gBar/issues/5#issuecomment-1442037005))
+You _will_ need a Nerd Font with version 2.3.0 or newer (For more details see [this comment](https://github.com/scorpion-26/gBar/issues/5#issuecomment-1442037005))

 ### The tray doesn't show
 Some apps sometimes don't actively query for tray applications.
 A fix for this is to start gBar before the tray app